 We have already seen that suffix trees are a very useful data structure for a variety of string matching problems.
-We have also discussed their memory requirements: Storing a suffix tree in the way outlined in Section F.1 is among the most efficient possible ways, but also limits the string length somewhat.
-Additionally, this way of storing the tree (instead of explicitly representing leaves and internal nodes) is rather new.
+They can be stored in memory efficiently without explicit representation of leaves and internal nodes (details are outlined in Section F.1).
 In the early 1990s, it was believed that storing a suffix tree needs around 30-40 bytes per character.
-Given the smaller amounts of available memory at that time, this led to the invention of a "flat" data structure that nevertheless captures the essence of the suffix tree: the suffix array.
+Given the smaller amounts of available memory at that time, this led to the invention of a "flat" data structure that is even more memory efficient but nevertheless captures the essence of the suffix tree: the suffix array.